SRI-CSL/radler/doc/radler_language.rst

    RADL_MODULE->t.a

 Note that ``t`` is a topic so it is not a pointer, its field are accessed directly.
-Same things apply for any other value, for example to read "nodes/example", one will do:
+This also applies to  any other value, for example to read "nodes/example", one will do:

 ::